Clifford Martin Will: Life and work

 Will was born in Hamilton, Ontario.
 In 1968, he earned a B.Sc. from McMaster University.
 At California Institute of Technology, he studied under Kip Thorne, earning his Ph.D. in 1971.
-He has taught at the University of Chicago and Stanford University, and in 1981 joined the faculty of Washington University in St. Louis.
-In 2012, he moved to a faculty position at the University of Florida.
+He was an Enrico Fermi postdoctoral fellow under Subrahmanyan Chandrasekhar at the University of Chicago and an Assistant Professor at Stanford University, and in 1981 joined the faculty of Washington University in St. Louis.
+He served 10 years as Chair of Physics (1991 - 2002), and in 2005 was named James S. McDonnell Professor of Space Sciences.
+In 2012, he moved to a position as Distinguished Professor of Physics at the University of Florida.

-Will's theoretical work has centered on post-Newtonian expansions of approximate solutions to the Einstein field equations, a notoriously difficult area which forms the theoretical underpinnings essential for such achievements as the indirect verification by Russell Hulse and Joseph Taylor of the existence of gravitational radiation from observations of a binary pulsar.
+Will's theoretical work has centered on post-Newtonian expansions of approximate solutions to the Einstein field equations, a notoriously difficult area which forms the theoretical underpinnings essential for such achievements as the indirect verification by Russell Hulse and Joseph Taylor in 1979 of the existence of gravitational radiation from observations of a binary pulsar, and the direct detection of gravitational radiation in 2015 by the LIGO-Virgo laser-interferometric detectors.
+He also made contributions to the theory of quasinormal modes of oscillation of black holes, to elucidating properties of the supermassive black hole at the center of the Milky Way, and to the "three-body problem" of Newtonian gravity.

-Will's book reviewing experimental tests of general relativity is widely regarded as the essential resource for research in this area; his popular book on the same subject was listed by The New York Times as one of the 200 best books published in 1986.
+Will's book reviewing experimental tests of general relativity is widely regarded as the essential resource for research in this area; his popular book on the same subject was listed by The New York Times as one of the 200 best books published in 1986, and was translated into French, German, Italian, Japanese, Portuguese, Spanish, Korean, Greek, Persian, and Chinese.
+Although the text is replete with experimental evidence for the theory of relativity, he does include the note: